 This is how people get on track to lifelong financial hardship.
 Medical emergencies are one of the top expenses that can catch a family off guard and send them into financial disarray.
 A large car expense that you can’t afford can destabilize your job and employment.
 Not fixing home problems due to their expense can cause cascading problems that worsen down the road.

 Anyone can see the benefit of creating and maintaining an emergency fund, but most people disagree on how much they should stow away and where it should be stowed.

 Situations vary, but the preferred method is to:

-- Create at least one month’s income in ‘short term’ emergency savings for overdraft protection, small emergency expenses, and any budgeting inconsistencies.
-This savings should a mix stored in checking, linked savings for overdraft protection, and cash in a lockbox or safe for easy access.
+- Create at least one month’s income in ‘short-term’ emergency savings for overdraft protection, small emergency expenses, and any budgeting inconsistencies.
+These savings should be a mix stored in checking, linked savings for overdraft protection, and cash in a lockbox or safe for easy access.

 - Build a larger emergency fund to cover large emergency expenses and potential job loss.
-This should be built up over time and cover 3-6 months worth of expenses, depending on your job security.
-This larger savings should be in a high yield savings account or other low-risk investment that can be easily accessed.
+This should be built up over time and cover 3-6 months’ worth of expenses, depending on your job security.
+These larger savings should be in a high-yield savings account or other low-risk investment that can be easily accessed.

 - Don’t put too much money into savings past the amounts you need for the first two steps.
 You should diversify further money, invest it, and pay down debt.

 When people state that you need a specific amount in your emergency fund, they usually don’t know what they are talking about because everyone’s situation is different.

 Building an emergency fund should be your first financial priority (followed quickly by addressing your debt), on the way to financial preparedness.

 I’ve been in a large hole of debt myself and can tell you that it’s no fun.
 Debt can affect many parts of your life past just your finances.
 The helpless feeling it causes can worsen relationships, draw out addictions, and fuel bad decisions.